 The Principal Officer will report information relating to suspicious transaction to the Director, FIU-IND as per the terms of the PML Rules, in the prescribed formats as designed and circulated by RBI at the following address:

 6th Floor, Hotel Samrat,

 - The Principal Officer shall also ensure that it retains a copy of such information for the purposes of official record.

 The employees of Company shall maintain strict confidentiality of the fact of furnishing/ reporting details of suspicious transactions.

 - Customer Education:

-Company shall educate Customers on the objectives of the KYC programme so that Customer understands and appreciates the motive and purpose of collecting such information.
-The Company shall prepare specific literature/ pamphlets, terms and conditions etc. so as to educate the Customer about the objectives of the KYC programme.
+Company shall educate Customers on the objectives of the KYC program so that Customer understands and appreciates the motive and purpose of collecting such information.
+The Company shall prepare specific literature/ pamphlets, terms, and conditions etc. so as to educate the Customer about the objectives of the KYC program.
 The front desk staff shall be specially trained to handle such situations while dealing with Customers.

 - Introduction of new technologies: